 Philadelphia Archbishop Charles J. Chaput will merge a dozen parishes into five by July 1, resulting in seven closures in neighborhoods dense with Roman Catholic churches.

-The targeted congregations, whose pastors announced their fates during Sunday's Masses, are in Manayunk and Germantown in the city and Coatesville in Chester County.
+The targeted congregations, whose pastors announced their fates during Masses on Sunday, are in Manayunk and Germantown in the city and Coatesville in Chester County.

 The moves constitute only the first round in a process that Chaput had earlier warned the area's 1.5 million Catholics would be "painful."
 Additional mergers are expected to be announced by summer and through 2014, as all 267 parishes in the five-county archdiocese are reviewed with an eye toward long-term restructuring.

-The parishes marked for closing have seen sharp declines in membership, Mass attendance and baptisms, among other signs of diminished vitality, according to the archdiocese.
+The parishes marked for closing have had sharp declines in membership, Mass attendance, and baptisms, among other signs of diminished vitality, according to the archdiocese.

-It also foresees a steep drop in its priest supply due to retirements and deaths, and a year ago placed 27 priests on administrative leave while it investigated allegations of improper behavior with minors.
+The archdiocese also foresees a steep drop in its priest supply due to retirements and deaths, and a year ago it placed 27 priests on administrative leave while it investigated allegations of improper behavior with minors.

-In Coatesville, Our Lady of the Rosary and Saint Cecelia parishes will merge into Our Lady of the Rosary.
-Saint Joseph and Saint Stanislaus Kostka will merge into St. Joseph's.
+In Coatesville, Our Lady of the Rosary and St. Cecilia parishes will merge into Our Lady of the Rosary.
+St. Joseph and St. Stanislaus Kostka will merge into St. Joseph's.

-In Germantown, Saint Francis of Assisi, Immaculate Conception and St. Vincent de Paul will merge into St. Vincent's.
+In Germantown, St. Francis of Assisi, Immaculate Conception, and St. Vincent de Paul will merge into St. Vincent's.
 Four other parishes in Germantown and Mount Airy will begin self-study in September.

 Possible mergers involving the three parishes in Phoenixville are still under study, with a decision to be announced in several months.

 The Rev. Charles Zlock's announcement at Sunday's 10 a.m.
-Mass that St. Mary of the Assumption would dissolve into St. John the Baptist was met with an audible gasp from 78-year-old Eleanor Schommer, a member since she was married there 53 years ago.
+Mass that St. Mary of the Assumption would dissolve into St. John the Baptist was met with a gasp from 78-year-old Eleanor Schommer, a member since she was married there 53 years ago.

 "I knew it was coming, but I didn't know it happened," she said tearfully as the Mass was ending.
 "I prayed to keep it open."

-Founded as an ethnic German parish in 1849, the 14 stations of the cross around its sanctuary still bear their original inscriptions.
-Veronika reicht Jesu des Schweibtuch, reads one.
+The church, founded as an ethnic German parish in 1849, will retain the 14 stations of the cross around its sanctuary with their original inscriptions.
+Veronika reicht Jesus des Schweisstuch reads one.
 About 150 parishioners were gathered for the morning Mass.